Digital Nomad Life in Maastricht, The Netherlands

 What residency documents or visas did I need if I will be in Maastricht for a while?

 "If you are planning to stay in Maastricht for a while, the type of residency documents or visas you need will depend on your nationality and the purpose of your stay.
 If you are a citizen of the European Union (EU), European Economic Area (EEA) or Switzerland, you do not need a visa or residence permit to live, work or study in the Netherlands.
 However, if you plan to stay for more than four months, you will need to register with the local municipality.
 If you are not from the EU, EEA or Switzerland, you will likely need a visa or residence permit.
 The type of visa or permit you need will depend on the purpose of your stay, such as work, study or family reunification.
 For short stays of up to 90 days, you may need a Schengen visa, unless you are from a country that is exempt from this requirement.
 For longer stays, you will need to apply for a long-stay visa (MVV) and a residence permit.
 The MVV allows you to enter the Netherlands and the residence permit allows you to stay for a longer period.
 If you are coming to work, your employer may need to apply for a work permit on your behalf.
 If you are coming to study, your educational institution will often assist with the visa and residence permit application process.
-In all cases, it is important to check the specific requirements with the Dutch embassy or consulate in your home country before you travel," said one person in Maastricht.
+In all cases, it is important to check the specific requirements with the Dutch embassy or consulate in your home country before you travel," explained one expat living in Maastricht, The Netherlands.

 Get Quote